awsdocs/aws-opsworks-user-guide/doc_source/opspup-starterkit.md

 To use the Puppet API, you must create a short\-term token for yourself\.
 This step is not required to use the Puppet Enterprise console\.
 Generate the token by running the following command\.

 The default token lifetime is five minutes, but you can change this default\.
-For more information about how to change the default token lifetime, see [Change the token's default lifetime](https://puppet.com/docs/pe/2017.3/rbac/rbac_token_auth_intro.html#change-the-token-default-lifetime) in the Puppet Enterprise documentation\.

 ```
 puppet-access login --config-file .config/puppetlabs/client-tools/puppet-access.conf --lifetime 8h
 ```

 **Note**
 Because the default token lifetime is five minutes, the preceding example command adds the `--lifetime` parameter to extend the token lifetime for a longer period\.
 You can set the token lifetime for a period of up to 10 years \(`10y`\)\.
-For more information about how to change the default token lifetime, see [Change the token's default lifetime](https://puppet.com/docs/pe/2017.3/rbac/rbac_token_auth_intro.html#change-the-token-default-lifetime) in the Puppet Enterprise documentation\.
+For more information about how to change the default token lifetime, see [Change the token's default lifetime](https://puppet.com/docs/pe/2019.8/rbac_token_auth_intro.html#change_the_token_s_default_lifetime) in the Puppet Enterprise documentation\.

-## Set Up the Starter Kit Nginx Example<a name="w4ab1b7c19c11c15"></a>
+## Set Up the Starter Kit Nginx Example<a name="w100ab1b7c19c13c15"></a>

 After you download and unzip the Starter Kit, you can use the example branch in the included, sample `control-repo-example` folder to configure an Nginx web server on your managed nodes\.